DBMS-org/DBMS/DESCRIPTIVE_USE_CASES.md

 - Admin must be authenticated and authorized
 - Admin must have "RequireAdminRole" authorization
 - User Management interface must be accessible
-- At least one user exists in database
+- At least one user exists in system

 **Postconditions**:
 - Filtered/searched user list is displayed